Treasury Management Policy

 - The Chief Financial Officer must report the details of any net foreign currency exposures and related hedging to the next meeting of the Audit and Risk Committee following the relevant transaction.

-- Individual foreign currency expenses or receipts with an equivalent sport value of NZ$50,000 or less should be transacted at the spot rate on the date of payment or receipt; the Chief Financial Officer must monitor foreign exchange risk for these types of transactions, but may leave them unhedged at his or her discretion.
+- Individual foreign currency expenses or receipts with an equivalent sport value of NZ$50,000 or less should be transacted at the spot rate on the date of payment or receipt; the Chief Financial Officer must monitor foreign exchange risk for these types of transactions, but may leave them unhedged at their discretion.

 - Wherever a confirmed foreign currency exposure has an equivalent spot value higher than NZ$50,000, the Chief Financial Officer is responsible for ensuring that the foreign currency exposure is 100% covered by foreign currency deposits or hedged in accordance with the provisions of clauses 31-32 of this policy, within five working days of the commitment arising provided:

 - there is reasonable certainty over the amount and timing of the exposure, and

 - the term of the latest payment or receipt does not exceed 12 months.

-- Where, in the Chief Financial Officer's view, a contract involving foreign currency is very likely to be entered into within six months, he or she may arrange for up to 70% of the foreign currency exposure to be covered by foreign currency deposits or hedged in accordance with the provision of clauses 31-32 of this policy.
+- Where, in the Chief Financial Officer's view, a contract involving foreign currency is very likely to be entered into within six months, they may arrange for up to 70% of the foreign currency exposure to be covered by foreign currency deposits or hedged in accordance with the provision of clauses 31-32 of this policy.

 - The Chief Financial Officer is responsible for ensuring that at least two competitive quotes from approved counterparties are obtained for any foreign currency transactions with an equivalent spot value higher than NZ$250,000.